 Modern liberals have basically run amok with the Christian notion of Love, turning it into a radical leveling or egalitarian creed disconnected from other salutary virtues such as Duty or Justice.
 The older Protestant view better joined these categories.
 I’ve discussed this subject in relation to John Wesley’s recommended ‘circles of reproof‘ with the second-half of the same essay touching wider Anglican divinity.
-Not long thereafter I came across the same in Bishop Gilbert Burnet’s Exposition of the Church Catechism, and it appears to be quite a familiar idea to England’s Long Reformation.
+Not long thereafter I came across the same in Bishop Gilbert Burnet’s Exposition of the Church Catechism, and it appears to be quite a familiar notion in England’s Long Reformation as to what it means to ‘love thy neighbor’.
 Below are relevant extracts from Burnet’s Exposition coupled with his late-contemporary, the Rev. Dr. White Kennett, on Christian charity.

 Generally, Anglican opinion about Benevolence occurs wherever the older catechisms discuss the Two Tablets or Summary of the Law.
 The second part of the Summary, of course, is our Love of Neighbor.
 Yet, according to Burnet there is a certain order to this Love, joining the universal to particular but by subordination: